 At any stage, if the adjudicating authority or the appellate authority or any investigating/ subordinate authority under it;

-In the interest of justice, the best lawyers of service matters at any such stage approach the Hon’ble High Court under Article 226 of the Constitution of India.
+In the interest of justice, the lawyers of service matters at any such stage approach the Hon’ble High Court under Article 226 of the Constitution of India.
 The Hon’ble High Court may entertain a petition and issue necessary directions in the interest of justice.

 The writ petition is maintainable against Union/ State government or government authorities.
 Articles 309 and 311 provide the framework for and require framing of rules defining conduct and misconduct, and for the procedure to be followed in departmental inquiries in case of misconduct, and imposing punishments proportionate to the misconduct.
 Writ jurisdiction of the Hon’ble High Court can be invoked under article 226 in the nature of habeas corpus, mandamus, prohibition, quo warranto, and certiorari.